gbvbahia01/Make/README.md

     <Null value="never" /><!-- never some all -->
   </setup>
 ```
-The JSR303 tag is used to Make setup to read or to ignore the annotations JSR303.
+The JSR303 tag is used to setup the behavior about JSR303 annotations.
+To read or to ignore those annotations.
 If your project does not have these annotations, you must set ignore here.<br>
 *   READ: Make will be looking for JSR303 annotations to create valid values.
 *   IGNORE: Make wont be looking for JSR303 and the values will be open to any value that the field can handle.<br>